Office Phone: (540) 432-4581

 In 2012 Lindsay returned to Harrisonburg to work at EMU’s Center for Justice & Peacebuilding, as Assistant to the Executive Director and Program Coordinator for the Zehr Institute for Restorative Justice.
 In 2015 she began her current role as Associate Director of Development for the Center for Justice and Peacebuilding.
 Lindsay visits with alumni and stakeholders across the country who are interested in the work of CJP.

-Lindsay lives in Harrisonburg with her husband, Nathan Musselman, and their delightful puppy, Maggie.
+Lindsay lives in Harrisonburg with her husband, Nathan Musselman, their sweet new son, Fox, and their delightful puppy, Maggie.
 She enjoys vegan cooking, gardening, hiking and sci fi.

 J.D.
 University of Pennsylvania Law School